Restream/reindexer-py/README.md

 #### Arguments:
     index (string): Field name used in condition clause condition (:enum:`CondType`): Type of condition
     keys (list[string]): Value of index to be compared with.
-For composite indexes keys must be list, with value of each subindex
+For composite indexes keys must be list, with value of each sub-index

 #### Returns:
     (:obj:`Query`): Query object for further customizations